nickmcintyre/proceso/README.md

 # proceso
 > A Python package for creative coding on the web

-proceso provides a Pythonic interface to the [p5.js](https://p5js.org) library.
-The package is designed for [Pyodide](https://pyodide.org)-based environments including [PyScript](https://pyscript.net) and (soonish) [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/).
-Similar to [py5](https://py5coding.org), proceso's goal is to integrate p5.js into the Python ecosystem with thoughtful choices about how to do so in the browser.
+proceso is a Python package for creative coding on the web, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else!
+The package provides a Pythonic interface to the [p5.js](https://p5js.org) library and is heavily inspired by [py5](https://py5coding.org). proceso is designed for [Pyodide](https://pyodide.org)-based with an emphasis on [PyScript](https://pyscript.net).

 Here is an example of how to create a proceso sketch with PyScript using HTML, CSS, and Python: